leungarthur/leungarthur.github.io/index.md

 layout: page
 ---

 Hi, I'm Arthur 👋.
-Welcome to my website!

 Born in Ottawa, Canada and raised in Hong Kong, I'm currently back in Canada and finishing up a BSc in [Biology][biodept] at [the University of Western Ontario][western] (Western University).
-I'm working on an honours thesis investigating photosynthetic physiology in boreal tree species.
+I'm working on an honours thesis investigating the physiology of photosynthesis and photoprotection in boreal tree species.
 After graduating in Summer 2021, I plan on pursuing my interest in plant biology in grad school.

 In my spare time, I like cooking, listening to R&B and soul music, and learning new songs to play on my Stratocaster-style guitar.